 Setenil de las Bodegas is a village of about 3,000 people in the Andalucia region of Spain.
 The municipal area is located in the northeast of the Cadiz province and is part of the Ronda Valley (check out our post on spectacular Ronda).
 The landscape is one of the gently rolling fields of olive and almond groves across which the River Guadalporcun flows.
 One of the most unusual and stunning of the “Pueblos Blancos,” otherwise known as this region’s white towns, is Setenil.
 It is famous for its dwellings built into the rock walls of the narrow river gorge that runs through the center of town, which is the true architect of this remarkable sight.
-Many homes and businesses are literally built into and under the rock.
-We were drawn here by the images that seemed surreal and in person are not any less mind-blowing.
+Many homes and businesses are built into and under the rock.
+We were drawn here by the surreal images; in person, they are not any less mind-blowing.

-The town grew out of a network of caves within the cliffs above the Guadalporcún river.
+The town grew out of caves within the cliffs above the Guadalporcún River.
 Setenil de las Bodegas stands proudly on a slope crowned with an ancient castle and lovely church.
-The natural caves served a purpose; there was no need to build entire buildings.
+The natural caves served a purpose; building entire buildings was unnecessary.
 Similar to semi-troglodytic dwellings, they take advantage of the shelter of the rocks in the gorge created by the river.
-It kept out the heat in the summer, during the winter, kept homes warmer.
+It kept out the heat in the summer and, during the winter, kept homes warmer.
 This area is believed to have had inhabitants since prehistoric times.

 A Brief History of Setenil de las Bodegas

-This tiny village does have a visitors center located inside a lovely 16th-century building that houses a beautiful Mudejar-style coffered ceiling.
-They are warm and welcoming and will provide you with the guidance you need to make the most of your visit to Setenil de las Bodegas.
+This tiny village has a visitors center inside a lovely 16th-century building with a beautiful Mudejar-style coffered ceiling.
+They are warm and welcoming and will provide the guidance you need to make the most of your visit to Setenil de las Bodegas.
 It would be an excellent place to get a recommendation on where to eat or grab a drink.

 What to see and do in Setenil de las Bodegas

 Setenil de las Bodegas has an intimate atmosphere that is vibrant and welcoming.
 Take the time to stop at one of the many bars and restaurants where many locals seem to hang out (see suggestions below).
-It feels precarious to sit below these massive rocks and have a meal, but it is a must-do.
-When we were there, the local outdoor market was open, and it was fun to see all the locals doing their shopping and socializing.
+Sitting below these massive rocks and having a meal feels precarious, but it is a must-do.
+The local outdoor market was open when we were there, and it was fun to see all the locals shopping and socializing.

-We did drive to the top, it was a bit of a challenge, but the views are entirely worth it!!
-When you are at the top of the town, make sure to visit the beautiful old Church of la Encarnacion, admission is free.
-The 12th century Nazari Castle is relatively small and quick to see.
+We did drive to the top; it was a bit of a challenge, but the views were entirely worth it!!
+When you are at the top of the town, visit the beautiful old Church of la Encarnacion; admission is free.
+The 12th-century Nazari Castle is relatively small and quick to see.
 Entry was 1 euro, and you can visit all three floors, including an art gallery.
 It’s worth the visit for the views alone and to get a sense of the town planning involved.

 There are many options for shopping with local specialties and artisan fare.
-A store that is fun to check out is La Cueva Del Ibérico which produces hams and Iberian sausages.
+A fun store to check out is La Cueva Del Ibérico, which produces hams and Iberian sausages.
 They carry a nice collection of gourmet products from the province of Cadiz, such as Payoya goat cheese.
-There is an extensive collection of wines and craft beers, honey, jams, and oils from the Sierra de Cadiz.
+An extensive collection of wines, craft beers, honey, jams, and oils from the Sierra de Cadiz.
 They have a free sampling of many of their products.

 Learning the history

-If you want to learn more about the town’s history, visit The Torre del Homenaje, which is an example of an old Almohase fortress that has surrounded the Setenil rock since the 12th century.
+If you want to learn more about the town’s history, visit The Torre del Homenaje, an example of an old Almohase fortress that has surrounded the Setenil rock since the 12th century.
 The Aljibe, located on the ground floor of the Torre del Homenaje, is where rainwater was collected to supply the city’s residents.
-Inside the tower, there is an exhibition with photographs and information on the history of Setenil de las Bodegas.
-In the Museum of the Damita de Setenil, there is a collection of archaeological finds from the town.
-The most important piece is the Little Lady of Setenil, venus more than 5,000 years old that proves life in caves since prehistoric times.
+Inside the tower is an exhibition with photographs and information on the history of Setenil de las Bodegas.
+The Museum of the Damita de Setenil has a collection of archaeological finds from the town.
+The most important piece is the Little Lady of Setenil, Venus, more than 5,000 years old, that proves life in caves since prehistoric times.
 It is a nominal fee of 2 euros to visit.

 The highlight of our visit was wandering this fascinating village and cave streets.
-Though beware of the cars, there is little room in these streets for both vehicles and pedestrians.
+Though beware of the cars, these streets have little room for vehicles and pedestrians.
 Check out our photo gallery to see how cars and pedestrians intermingled.

 How to get to Sentenil de las Bodegas

 Sentinel de las Bodegas can be reached by car, train, and bus.
-During our visit, we were driving, which we would strongly recommend as there are many sights in the area.
+We drove during our visit, which we strongly recommend as the area has many sights.
 The town is 90 minutes from Malaga and Seville and 24 minutes from Ronda by car.
 It takes about 3 hours from Seville and Malaga by train or bus.